DANBURY, Conn., May 22, 2014 /PRNewswire/ -- Family is pivotal in the success—or failure—of job transfers, according to

-Survey respondents listed "inability of the family to adjust" as the second most-cited reason (61 percent) for assignment failure, just two percentage points behind "changing business conditions" (63 percent).
-Even before a move, the importance of family cannot be underestimated: 76 percent of respondents rated "family or personal circumstances" as the top reason why employees turn down relocation assignments.
+Respondents listed "inability of family to adjust" as the second most-cited reason (61%) for assignment failure, just two percentage points behind "changing business conditions" (63%).
+Even before a move, the importance of family cannot be underestimated: 76% of respondents rated "family/personal circumstances" as the top reason why employees turn down relocation assignments.

-Stress can also occur in "split family" situations when the assignee and family live in separate geographic locations during the assignment, with the employee traveling back and forth.
-The number of companies that said family members were always allowed to accompany an employee on long-term assignments is down 14 percentage points in just two years.
+Stress can also occur in "split family" situations when the assignee and family live in separate locations during the assignment, with the employee traveling back and forth.
+The number of companies saying family members were always allowed to accompany employees on long-term assignments is down 14 percentage points in just two years.

-"Increasingly, a family's happiness and ability to adjust are nearly as important to the success of a job relocation as the employee's own job performance," said Matt Spinolo, executive vice president of Cartus.
-"The rise in split families is a trend we are hearing more and more about as companies reel in costs and move employees to new locations that can pose challenges in terms of infrastructure or security."
+"Increasingly, a family's happiness and ability to adjust are nearly as important to the success of a job relocation as the employee's own job performance," said Matt Spinolo, Cartus executive vice president.
+"The rise in split families is a trend we are hearing more about as companies trim costs and move employees to new locations that can pose infrastructure or security challenges."

 Spinolo also pointed out that 50 percent of companies surveyed expect their mobility volume to increase during the next two years.